-Harold F. Johnson Library Center, 3rd floor Hours: Monday through Friday, 8:30 A.M.-11:30 P.M.
+Harold F. Johnson Library Center, 3rd floor x5656 Hours: Monday through Friday, 8:30 A.M.-11:30 P.M.
 Saturday and Sunday, 10 A.M.-11:30 P.M.

-The IT computer lab on the third floor of the library is available to all members of the Hampshire community to support teaching, learning, and research.
-The lab has Macintosh and Windows computers with standard software packages (i.e., word processing, spreadsheet, e-mail, Internet browsers) as well as printers and scanners.
-All lab computers have access to network resources such as the Internet, intranet, e-mail, and library catalogs as well as to the courseware and academic evaluation systems.
-Students are available as lab monitors to answer questions and to assist in the use of computers, software, and other resources during lab hours.
+The IT computer lab, on the third floor of the library, is available to all members of the Hampshire community to support teaching, learning, and research.
+The lab has Intel Macintosh computers, which run both Mac and Windows operating systems.
+All computers are connected to the pay-for-print system and have standard software packages installed (i.e., word processing, spreadsheet, e-mail, web browsers).
+All lab computers have access to network resources such as the Internet, Intranet, email, and library catalogs as well as to the courseware and academic evaluation systems.
+Students are available during lab hours as lab monitors to answer questions and to assist in the use of computers, software, and other resources during lab hours.
 Unauthorized use of these facilities is prohibited.